 If paper records are lost, or inappropriately accessed, notify the Privacy Office at email@example.com if the records contain personal information.

 Do not leave paper records and electronic devices (laptops, USB drives, and smartphones) containing records unlocked and/or unattended while in transit.
 Encrypt electronic devices containing personal information before removing them from UNBC.
 Store records containing personal information in a secure location when left unattended.

-Video-conferencing services (Zoom, Skype) allow recordings of your remote meetings; however, these services operate outside of Canada.
+Videoconferencing services such as Zoom and Skype allow recordings of your remote meetings; however, these services operate outside of Canada.
 Limit the sensitivity of personal information discussed while recording on these platforms, especially regarding any matters that could potentially damage the reputation of an individual.
 Avoid recording a meeting on these platforms until you receive prior written informed consent from all participants and all third parties that will be discussed in the meeting.

 If you are unsure about whether a service you would like to use is compliant with B.C.
 Privacy legislation, please contact firstname.lastname@example.org for support.

-For more information on how to manage personal information on and off campus, please refer to UNBC’s Freedom of Information and Protection of Privacy Act page.
+For more information on how to manage personal information on and off campus, please refer to the UNBC Freedom of Information and Protection of Privacy Act.

 The Office of the Information and Privacy Commissioner of British Columbia has a guidance document to navigate working from home.

 Working from home or remotely can increase the likelihood of inappropriate access to or disclosure of personal information.
 If you have disclosed any personal information inappropriately to a third party without consent, please complete the protocol below.